 'The varietal that can best communicate where it’s from is Grenache.
 It listens'. - Adi Badenhorst

 'Raaigras' is the oldest Grenache vineyard in South Africa, planted in the early 1950s.
 Consisting of just 12 rows of vines, Adi cheekily tells us that it's pronounced 'Rye Grass' 'which I suppose rhymes with Rayas'.
 We love this nod to this famed expression of Grenache and feel that the Raaigras is suitably exceptional in its own right.
 Smooth and rounded, with notes of dark berry fruit and white pepper.
-Approachable in its youth, but still capable of aging for years to come.
+Approachable in its youth, but still capable of ageing for years to come.

 'superb length.
 The standout this year.' - Neal Martin, Vinous